 Fall 2012 quarter

-- Carri LeRoy ecology and quantitative biology , Kevin Francis history of science and technology , Martha Henderson geography, environmental studies, eastern Mediterranean
+- Carri LeRoy freshwater ecology, quantitative biology, environmental education , Kevin Francis history of science and technology , Martha Henderson geography, political ecology, science, nature and religion, eastern Mediterranean region

 This program provides a framework for understanding current environmental issues from an interdisciplinary perspective.
 Students will begin to develop the skills to become producers of new knowledge, rather than being strictly learners of information already available.
 Multiple methods of data acquisition and analysis will be introduced through examples drawn from many fields of study.
 The philosophy of science and the problematic relationship between science and policy are also introduced.